 Written by Colin Yeo, barrister at Garden Court Chambers, it answers several of the most commonly-asked questions in these uncertain times following the vote to leave the European Union (‘Brexit’).

-Hard copies are available from Jean’s constituency office on request.
+Hard copies of both editions are available from Jean’s constituency office on request.

 THE RIGHTS OF EU NATIONALS IN THE UK